cakephp/docs/en/appendices/3-1-migration-guide.rst

   authentication to be checked before you controller's ``beforeFilter()`` method is run.
 - The options ``scope`` and ``contain`` for authenticator classes have been deprecated.
-Instead use the new ``finder`` option to configure a custom finder method and modify the query used to find a user there.
+Instead, use the new ``finder`` option to configure a custom finder method and modify the query used to find a user there.

 FlashComponent